clux/facemaulers/factions/silver-helix.md

 He fought Arklem once when he tried to raise heroes of the city.

 rumors: "Adalon is fair, knowledgable and fond of silver.
 You infernal better stay on your toes, eh? / Perhaps why we've never had infernals attack this region, eh?

+Have kept spies around Gilgrin, Menzo, Maerimydra to check for dark ones.
+Will want similar updates.
+Andraste have seen an undead city made out of bone.
+Observed it.
+Not seen any sign of liches, but the unusual undead lifespan reeks of lich magic.

 ### Baldurs Gate
 `Aerosclughpalar` - in the form of a druid.
 He is seen as the socrates of baldur's gate.